Freight Shipping from Raleigh to Salt Lake City

 How much does it cost to ship freight from Raleigh to Salt Lake City?

-Full truckload (FTL) rates from Raleigh, NC to Salt Lake City, UT currently range from $5,102-$6,288 for a standard dry van load over the 2,373-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Salt Lake City, UT currently range $5,102-$6,288 (roughly $2.15-$2.66 per mile over 2,373 miles).
 LTL shipments typically cost $1,505-$2,417 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Salt Lake City?